Discover the world

 Conveniently located on the River Thames, London Tilbury is just 25 miles from central London.
 Start your cruise from London Tilbury and discover many destinations worldwide, from mini cruises and weekend breaks to round the world adventures.
 Columbus, Magellan, Marco Polo and Astoria all sail from the London Cruise Terminal.

-Perfectly placed for quick and easy access, London Tilbury is about an hour from London Gatwick Airport or London Stansted, and approximately two hours from London Heathrow.
-London City and London Southend are the closest airports, with around 40 minute’s journey from either location.
+By air: Perfectly placed for quick and easy access, London Tilbury is about an hour from London Gatwick Airport or London Stansted, and approximately two hours from London Heathrow.
+London City and London Southend are the closest airports, each around 40 minutes away.

 By train: There are regular rail services from London Fenchurch Street Station to Tilbury, and taxis are available to take you to the cruise terminal.
 A free shuttle bus is available from Tilbury Town station to the ‘Tilbury to Gravesend’ ferry, which is located right next to the cruise terminal.